NickvisionApps/libnick/docs/database.md

   int getColumnInt(int index)
   ```
     - Accepts: The index of the column to get an int value from, index.
-    - Return The int value from the column.
+    - Returns: The int value from the column.
 - ```cpp
   sqlite3_int64 getColumnInt64(int index)
   ```
     - Accepts: The index of the column to get an int64 value from, index.
-    - Return The int64 value from the column.
+    - Returns: The int64 value from the column.
 - ```cpp
   double getColumnDouble(int index)
   ```
     - Accepts: The index of the column to get a double value from, index.
-    - Return The double value from the column.
+    - Returns: The double value from the column.
 - ```cpp
   bool getColumnBool(int index)
   ```
     - Accepts: The index of the column to get a bool value from, index.
-    - Return The bool value from the column.
+    - Returns: The bool value from the column.
 - ```cpp
   std::string getColumnString(int index)
   ```
     - Accepts: The index of the column to get a string value from, index.
-    - Return The string value from the column.
+    - Returns: The string value from the column.
 - ```cpp
-  std::pair<const void*, int> getColumnBlob(int index)
+  std::pair<const void*, size_t> getColumnBlob(int index)
   ```
     - Accepts: The index of the column to get a blob value from, index.
     - Returns: A pair of the blob value from the column and the blob's size.